Chitina Alaska: Gateway to Wrangell-St. Elias & What to Know

 Watch the Fish Wheels

 These weird contraptions look like something out of Kevin Costner’s Waterworld.
-You’ll see these ingenious devices on the banks of the copper river as you pass over the blank bridge, just outside of Chitina.
+You’ll see these ingenious devices on the banks of the copper river as you pass over the Copper River bridge, just outside of Chitina.
 These mechanical fishing devices are used by Alaska Natives to catch migrating salmon swimming up the river.
 I’ve been all over Alaska and I’ve never seen them anywhere else.

 The subsistence fish wheels are essentially water mills made out of netting that turns with the rivers current.
 The wheel is mounted on a floating platform or anchored to the riverbank, allowing it to be positioned in the current of the river.
 As the river flows, the fish wheel turns, scooping up fish that swim into its baskets or nets.
 Once caught, the fish are lifted out of the water and deposited into a collection bin or chute for retrieval by the operator.
 Freaking awesome.